-- Make better use of your existing multichannel speaker layout to produce a more realistic and immersive soundfield.
+- On speakers, make better use of your existing multichannel speaker layout to produce a more realistic and immersive soundfield.

 - Handle 3D speaker layouts and place sounds above and below, as well as to the front, back and sides.

-- Use "irregular" speaker layouts - tell the software where your speakers are and Rapture3D will work out the best way to use them ("advanced" edition only).
+- Use "irregular" speaker layouts.
+You can tell the software where your speakers are and Rapture3D will work out the best way to use them (Rapture3D "Advanced" edition only).